-Many of the enumerated values are shared between SMBIOS fields, Common Information Model (CIM) MOF properties, and DMI MASTER.MIF attributes.
-The table that follows identifies the relationships; any additions to these enumerated lists should be reflected in all three interfaces by submitting change requests to mailto://wg-sysdev@dmtf.org and mailto://wg-dmi@dmtf.org for the CIM-related and DMI/SMBIOS-related updates, respectively.
-Any other enumerated value identified in this specification is controlled by this specification; change requests should be sent to mailto://wg-dmi@dmtf.org.
+Many of the enumerated values are shared between SMBIOS fields and Common Information Model (CIM) MOF properties.
+The table that follows identifies the relationships; any additions to these enumerated lists should be reflected in both documents by submitting change requests to mailto:wg-cimcore@dmtf.org and mailto:wg-pos@dmtf.org for the CIM-related and SMBIOS-related updates, respectively.
+Any other enumerated value identified in this specification is controlled by this specification; change requests should be sent to mailto:wg-pos@dmtf.org.